-- Ship agents must ensure to submit the Maritime Declaration of Health (MDH) within 24 hours prior to arrival, with updated communication minimum 1 night before arrival that should include the number of persons on board, any confirmed Covid-19 cases, the number of possible cases based on PUI Form. - PUI Form must be completed with all close contacts identified from each positive case and they must all remain on board.
-Any passenger or crew with low risk exposure will still be required to complete the PUI Form and be monitored for symptoms over the next 14 days. - Cruise line, as necessary, must also share decisions taken by member countries on the itinerary of the respective ship. - Note the section on positive case for further guidelines. - Communicate to all crew members and passengers the local protocols. laws and regulations which they must abide by while in Belize.
+- If the 4% threshold is met, the MOHW may request additional data with regards to infections and exposure of crew and passengers, information on what infection control measures are being implemented to contain the outbreak. - Cruise Lines, as necessary, must also share decisions taken by member countries on the itinerary of the respective ship, via submission of the Bill of Health. - PUI Form must be completed with all close contacts identified from each positive case and they must all remain on board.
+Any passenger or crew with low risk exposure will still be required to complete the PUI Form and be monitored for symptoms over the next 14 days. - Note the section on positive case for further guidelines. - Communicate to all crew members and passengers the local protocols, laws and regulations which they must abide by while in Belize.